subash1587/interview/java/interview-question-set1.md

     - [How to scan components in other package](#how-to-scan-components-in-other-package)
     - [@Controller vs @RestController](#controller-vs-restcontroller)
     - [IoC vs DI](#ioc-vs-di)
+    - #where do you use controller advise in your project?
+Where can it be used?
+    - #How do you manage transactions in your project?
 - [Spring Boot](#spring-boot)
     - [Advantage of Spring Boot over Spring](#advantage-of-spring-boot-over-spring)
     - [How to refer data from application.properties inside a bean](#how-to-refer-data-from-applicationproperties-inside-a-bean)